 - Ethylene glycol and propylene glycol chemicals on the lawn are toxic to pets and humans and cause immune-response diseases.

-Ethylene glycol is toxic and will slowly kill the grass by first reducing its growth.
+Ethylene glycol is toxic and will slowly kill the grass by reducing its growth.

 Propylene glycol antifreeze isn’t as harmful as ethylene glycol.
 While it is not considered toxic or dangerous to grass or other plants, it can cause yellowing.
 Additionally, the contaminants such as copper, lead, zinc, and 1-4 dioxane found in antifreeze will prevent the grass from thriving.